Guidance For Property Damage Claims From Accidents

 An insurance provider is required to furnish you with the ACV of the vehicle.
 The ACV, also known as the fair market value, is the amount of money a reasonable person would pay for the car.
 It is important that you provide the insurance company with as much information as possible that would increase your vehicle’s ACV, including any improvements made to the car.

 Insurance companies will often refuse to compensate rental fees until after they have investigated the collision.
-An accident victim may be reimbursed for rental fees once the insurance company has determined that the crash was caused by another’s actions, but the reimbursement may come with limitations.
+A car crash victim may be reimbursed for rental fees once the insurance company has determined that the crash was caused by another’s actions, but the reimbursement may come with limitations.
 It is important to consult with a property damage attorney before accepting an offer from the insurance company.

 Connecticut Property Damage Lawyers